StackVista/stackstate-docs/configure/security/authentication/ldap.md

         groupMemberKey: member

     # map the groups from LDAP to the
-    # 3 standard subjects in StackState (guest, powerUser and admin)
+    # 4 standard subjects in StackState (guest, powerUser, admin and platformAdmin)
     roles:
       guest: ["ldap-guest-role-for-stackstate"]
       powerUser: ["ldap-power-user-role-for-stackstate"]